Greene Lewis and Associates Deworming Recommendations

 - Deworm again at 6 months of age or just prior to weaning with Ivermectin

 - Starting at 8 months of age begin following the adult rotational deworming schedule (listed below) until 2 years of age.

-- At 2 years old, the rotational schedule should be discontinued and the stragetic (test and treat) method should be started.
+- At 2 years old, the rotational schedule should be discontinued and the strategic (Test and Treat) method should be started.

 **Remember that moxidectin (Quest) should not be used in foals less that 6 months of age.**